StarbzYT/Recursion/Recursion.md

 The condition when the recursion ends.
 It does not run infinitely!

 The two important conditions are the base case and the different inputs required to call the function over and over until the base case is reached.

+Where things go wrong!

+1. No base case

+   - your recursive function does not have a stopping point.

+2. Forgetting to return or returning the wrong thing!

+   - in order to remove from the call stack, you must return NOT print! (common mistake)

+3. Stack overflow! (no NOT the website!)

+   - in other words, your recursive function does not end! (exceeds call stack)

+Either way, make sure your recursive function does not exceed the call stack.
+Have a base case!